 3. Managing depression can help control diabetes complications.

 The American Psychological Association has pointed out that people living with both depression and diabetes are more likely to experience complications from diabetes than those who have diabetes but aren’t experiencing depression.
-So, seeking treatment for depression can help you feel better emotionally and further protect your physical health.

 4. Addressing issues of concentration and organization can lead to more time to engage in healthy behaviors.

 People who have difficulty focusing or concentrating may find they can’t accomplish what they’d like to.
 However, they may find themselves with extra time by focusing on finishing necessary tasks without procrastinating.
 That extra time may mean they can meditate, make doctor’s appointments, practice self-care, and engage in relaxing, stress-busting activities, all of which can boost better physical and mental health.

 5. Treating depression can help alleviate chronic fatigue, insomnia, and increased pain sensitivity.